Networking and Security¶

 There are many possible optimizations on various levels.
 Users can reduce image size by using fewer colors and the .png image format.
 Furthermore, they can try different encoding and improve network stability (signal).
 They can also optimize their own app to use partial updates instead of always updating the full screen.

-Monitoring data usage is currently possible through a simple API (contact our support for more details), but we plan to add monitoring option and data transfer chart to the Management Interface in the Visionect Software Suite in the future.
+Monitoring data usage is currently possible through a simple API (contact our support for more details), but we plan to add monitoring option and data transfer chart to the Visionect Software Suite in the future.

 Network performance is an important factor when contemplating deployment types.

 As you’re progressing into a production deploy, you’ll need to make sure that your setup is locked down.
 The checklist is as follows: